Thomas J. Watson Fellowship

 - Emotional Maturity

-- Remain outside of the United States for 1 year
+Remain outside of the United States for twelve consecutive months

 - Ensure eligibility